austonricardo/personal/README.md

 # My professional profile
 Hi i am a professional developer, with a passion coder!
-If you like any project ou code in my repos you can copy and enjoy!
+If you like any project or code in my repos you can/clone copy and enjoy!

 Stackoverflow profile:
 <https://stackoverflow.com/users/740569/auston?tab=profile>